 I recently finished the wonderfully hilarious and relatable The Sober Diaries by Clare Pooley, and one of the countless good points she brought up revolves around the public perception of sobriety and not drinking alcohol.

-I’m paraphrasing, but she laments about how quitting smoking is viewed as some triumphant act.
+I’m paraphrasing, but she laments how quitting smoking is viewed as a triumphant act.

 It receives a pat on the back and admiration.
 But sobriety?
 Quitting alcohol!
 You may as well have grown a third eye.